-Under this agreement, effective through June 30, 2022, WCC agrees to provide the Academy with purchasing services, computer services, promotional services, security services, receiving and mail services.
+Under this agreement, effective through June 30, 2027, WCC agrees to provide the Academy with purchasing services, computer services, promotional services, security services, and receiving and mail services.
 In addition, as part of this agreement, WCC agrees to provide limited student counseling, career counseling, and library services.
-For the year ended June 30, 2022, the Academy paid WCC \$75,000 under this agreement.
+For the year ended June 30, 2023, the Academy paid WCC \$87,500 under this agreement.
+At June 30, 2023, the Academy reported a payable in the amount of \$12,500 to WCC for support services WCC.

-The Academy also incurred \$238,549 of administrative fees to WCC, which was 3% of State Aid received.
-At June 30, 2022, \$43,390 of administrative fees were owed to WCC.
+The Academy also incurred \$231,014 of administrative fees to WCC, which was 3% of State Aid received.
+At June 30, 2023, the Academy reported a payable in the amount of \$42,021 to WCC for administrative fees.